jasonqiu212/git-practice/README.md

 Background: Congrats, you made a start up!
 Your product is an amazing text file that contains some humorous jokes.
 Follow along to expand your start up.

-1. To continue working on what you have started, clone this repository onto your machine.
+1. To continue working on what you have started, clone this repository onto your machine via SSH.
 2. Edit `Change.txt` by adding a joke and commit it to your local repository.
 Eg:

 ```